+ What is a repeater?

 Passive repeaters are an excellent choice too.
 We have a good entire section on this here.
 Briefly, the Cellutronics passive repeater has the following advantages:

 Less than half the cost of an active repeater.
-Requires no licensing Available for Telecom, Vodafone, 2degrees and all at the same time.
-Does all cellular technologies, GSM, UMTS, LTE, 2G, 3G, 3.5G, 4G etc. Patented indoor passive radiator technology.
+Requires no licensing.
+Available for Spark, Vodafone, 2degrees and all at the same time.
+Does all cellular technologies, GSM, UMTS, LTE, 2G, 3G, 3.5G, 4G, etc. Patented indoor passive radiator technology.
 And by using this with the Cellutronics XDECT phone system, you can make and receive phone calls anywhere around your home or office.
-Furthermore, with Smartphones you can activate "hotspots" so this allows you to stream data coverage wirelessly around your home or office too while using the Cellutronics Indoor radiator.
+Furthermore, with Smartphones you can activate "hotspots" so this allows you to stream data coverage wirelessly around your home or office while using the Cellutronics Indoor radiator.